 EPUB is used on various software readers, including Google Play Books and Apple Books, but not by Amazon Kindle’s e-readers and related apps.
 Since it’s an open format and is based on HTML, it became a popular format for electronic data interchange (IDE).

 In a sense, an EPUB file serves as an archive containing HTML files, images, CSS style sheets, and other assets.
-The latest version, EPUB 3.2, may even contain metadata, as well as video, audio, and interactivity that are usually found on websites in web browsers.
+The latest version, EPUB 3.2, may even include metadata, as well as video, audio, and interactivity that are usually found on websites in web browsers.

 Examining the Lithium EPUB Reader App’s Features

-Now that we’ve finished discussing e-books and the EPUB file format, it’s time to focus our attention on the Lithium app.
+Now that we’ve finished discussing e-books and the EPUB file format, it’s time to focus on the Lithium app.
 This mobile app was created to allow you to open, read, and manage all your e-books, including those in EPUB format.

 The Lithium app is capable of automatically scanning your device for files compatible with it, particularly e-books.

-What I like most about the app is that when I read in full screen, no other items are visible, even borders, just the book itself.
+What I like most about the app is that when I read in full screen, no other items are visible, just the book itself.
 This helps me stay focused on reading and helps me finish more pages.
 If I want to open the menu, I can simply tap on the screen to reveal the menu bar.

 Other Features and Tools